HamedHematian/Search-CSP-AI/README.md

 #### Maps
-  all svg maps have been provided from website <code>https://www.amcharts.com</code> and all rights are preserved the only thing i did was preparing the adjacent list of graph
+  all svg maps have been provided from website <code>https://www.amcharts.com</code> and all rights are preserved the only thing i did was preparing the adjacent list of graphs

 #### Sudoku Generation Algorithm
   the sudoku generator code has been provided from <code>www.ocf.berkeley.edu/~arel/</code>